Chapter 3. API

 Note that the ID should be chosen such that it doesn't collide with any IDs defined in jg-magic-map.xml.

-• Set the address generator in JChannel: setAddressGenerator(AddressGenerator).
-This has to be done before the channel is connected
+Set the address generator in JChannel: setAddressGenerator(AddressGenerator).
+This has to be done before the channel is connected.

-An example of a subclass is org.jgroups.util.PayloadUUID.
+An example of a subclass is org.jgroups.util.PayloadUUID

-public void connect(String clustername) throws ChannelClosed;
+public void connect(String cluster) throws Exception;

-Clients can also join a cluster group and fetch cluster state in one operation.
-The best way to conceptualize connect and fetch state connect method is to think of it as an invocation of regular connect and getstate methods executed in succession.
-However, there are several advantages of using connect and fetch state connect method over regular connect.
-First of all, underlying message exchange is heavily optimized, especially if the flush protocol is used in the stack.
-But more importantly, from clients perspective, connect and join operations become one atomic operation.
+Clients can also join a cluster and fetch cluster state in one operation.
+The best way to conceptualize the connect and fetch state connect method is to think of it as an invocation of the regular connect() and getState() methods executed in succession.
+However, there are several advantages of using the connect and fetch state connect method over the regular connect.
+First of all, the underlying message exchange is heavily optimized, especially if the flush protocol is used.
+But more importantly, from a client's perspective, the connect() and fetch state operations become one atomic operation.

-Just as in regular connect method cluster name represents a cluster to be joined.
-Address parameter indicates a cluster member to fetch state from.
-Null address parameter indicates that state should be fetched from the cluster coordinator.
-If state should be fetched from a particular member other than coordinator clients can provide an address of that member.
-State id used for partial state transfer while timeout bounds entire join and fetch operation.
+Just as in a regular connect(), the cluster name represents a cluster to be joined.
+The target parameter indicates a cluster member to fetch the state from.
+A null target indicates that the state should be fetched from the cluster coordinator.
+If the state should be fetched from a particular member other than the coordinator, clients can simply provide the address of that member.
+The timeout paremeter bounds the entire join and fetch operation.
+An exception will be thrown if the timeout is exceeded.

 public String getClusterName();